godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ![An array of nodes exported as a custom property](/storage/blog/godot-4-1-is-here/editor-exported-node-array.png)

-This work was done by Tomasz and [Timothe Bonhoure](https://github.com/ajreckof)
+This work was done by Tomasz and [Timothé Bonhoure](https://github.com/ajreckof)

 The project manager now allows you to assign tags to individual projects and filter projects by tags.
 It makes it much easier to search through dozens, if not hundreds of Godot projects.